dy/piezo/docs/r&d.md

   + allows returning arrays as a couple [ptr,length] instead of storing length in memory
   * see https://hacks.mozilla.org/2019/11/multi-value-all-the-wasm/
+  + allows creating multiple buffers from same memory part
+    + length should not be stored in memory
+  ?
+ALT: use `i64` to store both array pointer and length.
+    - returns BigInt, which needs to be reinterpreted client-side to get pointer to memory

 ## [ ] Overdeclaring local variables